Renormalizable Spectral-Shell Dynamics as the Origin of Neural Scaling Laws: Renormalizable Shell Dynamics and Effective Power-Law Transport

 \subsection{PDE-approximability across shells (energy continuum)}

 When the shell spacing is sufficiently fine over a resolution range, we may introduce an energy density $\varepsilon(\lambda,t)$ such that

 This is a \emph{local} continuum approximation over that range; we do not require a global continuous-spectrum limit.
 As in nonequilibrium statistical physics \cite{forster1977large,spohn2012large}, we do not assume the existence of an exact continuum limit; rather, renormalizability refers to the existence of a closed effective description after coarse-graining.
 We stress again that our continuum equations do not assume the existence of a genuine continuous-spectrum limit.
-They represent a local approximation of the discrete shell-flux difference when shells are sufficiently dense over a dynamically relevant resolution range.
-Formally, this amounts to approximating the discrete net-flux difference $J_{\le\alpha}(t)-J_{\le\alpha-1}(t)$ by a first-order finite-difference representation of $\partial_\lambda J$ over a dense but finite shell range.
+Under this approximation we acquire the expression of the total loss function: